gibbok/notes-web-vitals/README.md

 https://developer.mozilla.org/en-US/docs/Web/Performance/Rum-vs-Synthetic

-Lighthouse user flows.
+#### Lighthouse user flows.

 It is a tools which also allow developers to script interaction flows for performance testing beyond page startup. https://web.dev/lighthouse-user-flows/

-Lighthouse-CI
+#### Lighthouse-CI

 https://github.com/GoogleChrome/lighthouse-ci

 Tool that runs Lighthouse during project builds and deploys to assist with performance regression testing.
 It presents a Lighthouse report along with pull requests, and tracks performance metrics over time.

 Used when:
-- finding performance improvement opportunities during development in both local and staging environments.
+- Finding performance improvement opportunities during development in both local and staging environments.
-- where performance regression testing is needed to preserve good user experiences.
+- Where performance regression testing is needed to preserve good user experiences.

 Do not use when:
 - Not developers are involved
-- is not a substitute for field data
+- It is not a substitute for field data

 Notes:

 Lighthouse runs simulate a mid-tier mobile device on a throttled slow 4G connection.
 This may find issues that wouldn't ordinarily appear on high-speed devices or fast internet connections.
 These metrics are an indicator of where performance problems exist, and may translate into better performance overall in the field if the problems Lighthouse finds are addressed

 ### Performance APIs

 There are many monitoring services.
 If you do want to roll your own monitoring system, take a look at the performance APIs, mainly PerformanceNavigationTiming and PerformanceResourceTiming, but also PerformanceMark, PerformanceMeasure, and PerformancePaintTiming.

 ### Web Vitals Extension